-- Try to mount any CD first as a UDF filesystem. - If mounting a CD as a UDF filesystem fails, try to mount it as ISO9660 filesystem. - Ignore HD devices. - Mount /dev/cdn as /fs/cd0n. - Mount USB partitions as DOS to the first available filesystem mountpoint.
+- Mount CD with fs-udf; by default, this will try to mount as UDF, or if that fails will try to mount as ISO9660. - Ignore HD devices. - Mount /dev/cdn as /fs/cd0n. - Mount USB partitions as DOS to the first available filesystem mountpoint.